Get swept away in the Windy City. View Chicago hotels.

 Evening

-Cap off your night by heading back to Palmer House and stopping at The Lobby Bar at Lockwood for a delectable brownie in the very place the chocolaty treat was first invented.
+Cap off your night by heading back to Palmer House and stopping at Lockwood Lobby Bar for a Palmer House Old Fashioned and a delectable brownie in the very place the chocolaty treat was first invented.

 Sunday